jerryhgladinet/docs/deploy/source/index.rst

 .. note::

     Virtual Machines are recommended.
-Clean machine built from base OS with English Locale is recommended.
+A Clean machine built from a base OS with English Locale is recommended.
 After providing the clean machine, the CentreStack Server installer will install the rest of the Windows system components and CentreStack components automatically.
     The software is hypervisor neutral.
 The hypervisor can be Hyper-V, VMWare or others.
 The software can be installed on a physical machine as well if needed.